ericphanson/SearchablePDFs.jl/README.md

 ## Status

-It more-or-less works on the test file on MacOS and Linux.
+It more-or-less works on MacOS (both Intel and Apple Silicon) and Linux.

 Next steps: